PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

 In order to perform this analysis on the command line, you must enter a command in the following format into your Terminal::

-   pct_funcload CORPUSFILE ARG2
+   pct_funcload CORPUSFILE [additional arguments]

-...where CORPUSFILE is the name of your \*.corpus file and ARG2 is either the transcription character(s) of a single segment (if calculating relative functional load) or the name of your segment pair(s) file (if calculating a single functional load value).
-The segment pairs file must list the pairs of segments whose functional load you wish to calculate, with each pair separated by a tab (\t) and one pair on each line.
+...where CORPUSFILE is the name of your \*.corpus file.
+If calculating FL from a file of segment pairs, it must list the pairs of segments whose functional load you wish to calculate with each pair separated by a tab (\t) and one pair on each line.
+Note that you must either specify a file or segment (using -p) or request the functional loads of all segment pairs in the inventory (using -l).
 You may also use command line options to change various parameters of your functional load calculations.
 Descriptions of these arguments can be viewed by running ``pct_funcload –h`` or ``pct_funcload --help``.
 The help text from